Massaged Kale Avocado Salad

 Should Kale Be Cooked Or Raw?

-This means it still needs to be massaged with a little salt, ready for the dressing.
 You’ll find the slightly steamed kale takes on the dressing much easier than when it’s raw.

 Kale Salad Substitutions